vsariola/sointu/README.md

   - **Test-driven development**.
 Given that 4klang was already a mature project, the first thing actually implemented was a set of regression tests to avoid breaking everything beyond any hope of repair.
 Done, using CTest.
+  - **New units**.
+Bit-crusher, gain, inverse gain, clip.
+As always, if you don't use them, they won't be compiled into the code.

 Future goals
 ------------